Dominic Bärsch (Classical Philology)

 Stephanie Mühlenfeld (German Language and Literature Studies)

-Concepts of "exotic" animals in German texts of the high and late Middle Ages.
+Concepts of "exotic" animals in the Middle Ages.

 Oxana Polozhentseva (German Language and Literature Studies)